NLPatVCU/Sentiment-Classification/README.md

   **-z**  Optional, default = 1.
 The number of time to repeat training the classifier to get an average accuracy when choosing different training sets of data.

+  **-m** Required for Neural Network, not used for other NB or DT, defines the Word2Vec model to use.
 **Example Usage**

  >> python NBSentiment.py -i citalopram_effectivness.csv -s stopwords_long -c neutral.txt -d gilenya_effectivness.csv -p ['4','5'] -n ['1','2'] -z 10